 When I left work, I drove to Target, grabbed a shopping cart, and threw in three of whatever had the word "Baby" on it.
 Our little compact car was stuffed.
 I picked Brian up at the Odd Fellows Building in downtown San Francisco, and we started rolling toward I-80....

 COPYRIGHT 2013 BY KEVIN FISHER-PAULSON.
 ALL RIGHTS RESERVED.

 Kevin Thaddeus Fisher-Paulson lives with his husband Brian, their two sons, and their four rescue dogs in San Francisco.
 When not writing, he works for the San Francisco Sheriff’s Department.
 He earned a degree in American Studies from the University of Notre Dame in 1980 and subsequently studied writing with Dorothy Allison, Jessica Hagedorn and Steve Abbott and has attended courses at the University of Iowa and the University of Oregon.
-His next book HOW WE KEEP SPINNING...! will be released in the fall of 2019.
-Kevin is also working on a book proposal on the subject of "creativity under pressure," to be represented to mainstream publishers by Fearless Literary.
+His second book HOW WE KEEP SPINNING...!,a collection of his columns published in the San Francisco Chronicle, was released in the fall of 2019.
+A second collection, SECRETS OF THE BLUE BUNGALOW, will be released in the summer of 2023.

 ORDER "A SONG FOR LOST ANGELS" NOW

 C L I C K T O :